Tengio/flutter_facebook_login/README.md

           android:exported="true"/>
 ```

-For IOS follow what's in this doc and make sure you have the following in your Info.plist file:
+For iOS follow what's in this doc and make sure you have the following in your Info.plist file:

 ``` xml
 <key>LSApplicationQueriesSchemes</key>